ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 If no instructions follow, jumping to the respective label will end the program the same way **EXIT** does.

 Labels are unique, case-sensitive names that may contain any non-whitespace characters.
-They may be put before other declarations (e.g. `endless-loop: JUMP endless-loop`), or appear on their own, in which case they point to the first following command (if any).
+They may be put before other declarations (e.g. `endless-loop: JUMP endless-loop`), or appear on their own, in which case they point to the first following instruction (if any).
 Purely numeric labels are always interpreted as names, not as explicit program addresses.